Saturday, July 11, 2026

 Summer Game Reveals:

 The time when they reveal games in the summer is almost upon us.
-Publishers and developers have a lot of games in the works, ranging from AAA blockbusters to indies, starting with the State of Play, to Summer Game Fest, Xbox Games Showcase and the Nintendo Direct.
+Publishers and developers have a lot of games in the works, ranging from AAA blockbusters to indies, starting with State of Play, to Summer Game Fest, Xbox Games Showcase and Nintendo Direct.
 A number of publishers and developers are getting themselves ready for the biggest showcase of the summer.
 With a showcase that hype, I do not doubt that it's gonna be enough to fill in the gap E3's death has made.

 Indie devs are also gonna be a part of it.
 Maybe we can see a third Paper Mario-esque game.
 That would be fire.
 I love Paper Mario and has been a huge fan of the first two games of the franchise that are the most popular.
 My next post will have the things I want to see in the season of game reveals.